scotttyso/intersight_iac/README.md

 - UCS Server Profile
 - UCS Server Template - Important Note.
 The script only uses Server Templates for holding policies.
 This allows for flexibility around allowing the script to override policies by assigning unique policies to servers that is not supported by standard templates.

-To sum this up... the goal is to deploy the infrastructure using infrastructure as code through an easy to consume wizard.
+To sum this up... the goal is to deploy the infrastructure using Terraform through an easy to consume wizard.

 ## Resources